 Enter each shareholder's ownership in the company by identifying the types of share classes and the number of shares per class owned.
 This information is necessary to establish voting rights and to calculate the company's value per share.
 The percentage breakdown will appear in Exhibit A: Schedule of Shareholders.

-When completing the classes of shares for the company, it is helpful to double check that your company's share structure is in line with your C corporation or S corporation).
+When completing the classes of shares for the company, it is helpful to double check that your company's share structure is in line with your corporation status (C corporation or S corporation).
 For example, some particular features of an S corporation include the following:

 If you have any questions about the structure of classes of shares for your company, consult an attorney for an evaluation of your company's structure to ensure appropriate compliance.